PapaBored/docuFetch/README.md

 - **PubMed API**: Requires an API key.
 Register at [PubMed API](https://www.ncbi.nlm.nih.gov/books/NBK25500/)
 - **DOAJ API**: Requires an API key.
 Register at [DOAJ API](https://doaj.org/api)
 - **OpenAIRE API**: Requires an API key.
 Register at [OpenAIRE API](https://api.openaire.eu/)

+## Recent Updates

+- **Consolidated Academic Sources**: All academic source implementations have been merged into a single file (`academic.py`) for better maintainability
+- **Selective API Search**: Added the ability to search only academic sources, only news sources, or both using the `--academic-only` and `--news-only` flags
+- **Improved Code Organization**: Streamlined the codebase by removing redundant files and improving the overall structure

 ## Dependencies